 Building Networks Through Non-Linear Learning

-Truly traditional learning is not step or textbook driven.
+Truly traditional learning is not step-by-step or textbook driven.
 Think about a baby learning to speak.
 The alphabet and corresponding letters aren’t introduced slowly; the baby hears people speaking and observes gestures from the day they’re born.
 In the beginning, the child has no awareness for the sounds and movements, but over time develops a sense of language through continued observation.
 We make connections between things we do know and things we don’t; we also notice and learn to recognize patterns.
 We know this approach works because, despite our unique familial and social upbringings, we all end up fluent in our native language before we even start school.

 The non-linear approach to learning focuses on variation and change, connecting the dots as opposed to following a straight line.
 Instead of learning through steps, we learn a variety of topics at the same time, and by changing up the topics we make more connections and learn more efficiently than a traditional straight-line method.